-When designing transmission lines, the overriding criterion has typically been mechanical performance since, if a design does not perform mechanically, electrical design becomes irrelevant.
+When designing transmission lines, the overriding criterion has typically been mechanical performance.
+If a design does not perform mechanically, electrical design becomes irrelevant.
 These days, however, mechanical design of transmission lines is robust due to improved structures, conductors, hardware and insulators.
 As such, line designers must focus rather on optimizing electrical performance.
-This requires better understanding how hardware, insulators and geometry can impact a transmission assembly.
+This requires better understanding of how hardware, insulators and geometry can all impact a transmission assembly.
 E-field modeling helps in this regard for many applications.
-This edited contribution to INMR by Jonathan Whitmore of MacLean Power Systems focuses on its value in regard to high voltage transmission assemblies.
+Jonathan Whitmore of MacLean Power Systems in the United States focuses on its value in regard to high voltage transmission assemblies.

 E-field modeling is accomplished using computer aided engineering (CAE) software capable of calculating electric field intensity of given objects.
 An appropriately configured computer with the necessary power is also necessary.
 Many versions of software can be used, each with strengths and preferred uses, including Coulomb, Maxwell 3D, Comsol and Flux 3D.
 MacLean Power Systems (MPS) uses Integrated Engineering Software’s (IES) Coulomb software package for modeling based on the Boundary Element Method (BEM) to solve models.
 BEM – a tool for analyzing boundary value problems for partial differential equations – denotes any method for approximate numerical solution of boundary integral equations.
 The approximate solution obtained by BEM has the distinguishing feature that it is an exact solution of the differential equation in the domain by means of a finite set of parameters residing on the boundary.
 Models used for BEM calculations have the advantage of only 2D surface elements that are the interface regions of different materials or surfaces with boundary conditions.
 This greatly simplifies modeling and results are more accurate due to the smoothness of the integral operator.
 Moreover, analysis of unbounded structures can be solved by BEM with minimal effort since exterior field is calculated the same way as interior field.
 This software is a powerful tool for verifying electrical performance as it pertains to corona and corona inception as well as voltage stress on an insulator surface.